toyaz24/Fraction-Ai/README.md

 # Fraction-Ai

-1)Clone the project from GitHub or download the ZIP file.
+1)Clone the project from GitHub from master branch or download the ZIP file.

 2)Navigate to the src folder of the project and run the following command in your terminal: npm install